Name

 Wartime Service

-Sidney enlisted into the 1st Battalion, The Queens (Royal West Surry) Regiment, still using his middle name Sidney.
-This was a regular Battalion which went to France in August 1914.
+Sidney enlisted as Private 4974 as a Territorial into The Queens (Royal West Surrey Regiment), still using his middle name Sidney.
+The 1st Battalion was a regular Battalion which went to France in August 1914.
 However, by November of that year, there were only 32 survivors from the original Battalion strength of 998.
 Replacements were hurriedly sent across to France.
 Firstly, from the Territorials, then from ‘Kitchener’ volunteers.
+Sidney must have lied about his age, on enlistment for he was one of those ‘Kitchener’ volunteers and a man was not supposed to serve overseas until the age of 18 as he went to France on 26 Nov 1916 to join 1st Battalion.

-On the 13 February 1916, his Battalion was moved up into the trenches near Beuvry in Northern France.
+On the 13 Feb 1916, his Battalion was moved up into the trenches near Beuvry (near Bethune) in Northern France.
 This was a quiet sector.
 The Battalion diary has little to report except night patrols on the 14th, 15th and 16th.
 There was however, one casualty killed on each of these nights.
-Since nobody is recorded as killed on the 17 February 1916, the date given for Gordon Archer’s death, it must be assumed that he died on that night patrol of the 16th and it was recorded the next day.
+Since nobody is recorded as killed on the 17 Feb 1916, the date given for Sidney Archer’s death, it must be assumed that he died on that night patrol of the 16th and it was recorded the next day.

 Additional Information

-His headstone reads “God be with you til we meet again” which was requested by his mother.
-His brothers, Percy, Stanley and stepbrother Arnold Holgate also died, but his brother Lionel and stepbrother Percy Walsworth survived the war.
+War Gratuity of £3 and arrears of £4 13s 8d was paid to his stepmother Rebecca.
+His brothers, Percy, Stanley and stepbrother Arnold Holgate also died, but his brother Lionel and stepbrother Percy Wadsworth survived the war.
 Strangely Percy Archer is not named on the local War Memorials.

 Acknowledgments

-Jill Butterworth (née Archer), Jonty Wild, Stuart Osborne, David Harvey - Leventhorpe School, Douglas Coe
+Jill Butterworth (née Archer), Jonty Wild, Stuart Osborne, David Harvey - Leventhorpe School, Douglas Coe, Tring Local History